 We have brought together here a selection of the pieces we think best represent that diversity of response, across short story, poetry, flash fiction, and creative non-fiction.
 We hope you enjoy reading them as much as we did, and hope to see you at a #LossLit writeclub soon.

 About the Contributor

 Kit Caless and Aki Schilz co-founded the LossLit project in the summer of 2014.
 The project ran initially on Twitter, with the hashtag attracting hundreds of contributions from around the world and a Storify of curated ‘highlights’ reaching thousands of views in a number of days.
-Now, the Twitter writeclub runs monthly, and all tagged contributions are shared from the @LossLit account.
-The magazine is in its early stages, and we hope to have a print version in the future.
+Now, the Twitter writeclub runs monthly (first Wednesday, 9-11pm UK time), and all tagged contributions are shared from the @LossLit account.
+Associate Editor Jonny Keyworth joined the LossLit editorial team in 2017.

 - Calendar Girls by Max Wilkinson

 - Under the Maple Roots by Joshua Bealson

 - Snow, Sunday, Late February by James O’Neill